NaomiBreeze/NaomiBreeze/README.md

 - 👀 I’m interested in ... particle physics, quantum mechanics, and programming.
 - 🌱 I’m currently learning ... java
 - 💞️ I’m looking to collaborate on ... the programming for Exploding Bacon
-- 😄 Pronouns: ... he / him are my preferred.
+- 😄 Pronouns: He / him are my preferred.
 But anything is okay.
 - ⚡ Fun fact: ... uhhhhhhh I will add one later.

 <!---